-Certain amounts owed by group undertakings are unsecured, bear interest rates based on LIBOR and are repayable on demand.
+Certain amounts owed by group undertakings are unsecured, bear interest rates based on a benchmark rate and are repayable on demand.
 All other amounts are unsecured, interest free and are repayable on demand.
-An amount of $\pounds 178,000$ (2020: $\pounds 153,000$) is due on demand but is not expected to be recovered within 12 months of the balance sheet date.

 Amounts owed by group undertakings above represent balances owed by fellow AECOM entities that are wholly owned subsidiaries of the ultimate parent undertaking.